 FLIC is a 501(c)3 non-profit organization.

 Polson, Montana is FLIC’s hometown and gracious host.
-Polson, which borders the west side of the Mission Mountain Range, is nestled at the base of beautiful Flathead Lake, the largest freshwater lake West of the Mississippi.
-The charming town, with a population of about 4,750, lies within the boundaries of the Flathead Indian Reservation, home of the Salish, Kootenai and Pend d’Oreille tribes.
-Some FLIC attendees arrive early or leave late to take to the ski slopes of several nearby ski resorts, including Blacktail and Whitefish Mountain.
+Polson, which borders the west side of the Mission Mountain Range, is nestled at the base of beautiful Flathead Lake, the largest freshwater lake west of the Mississippi.
+The charming town, with a population of about 5000, lies within the boundaries of the Flathead Indian Reservation, home of the Salish, Kootenai and Pend d’Oreille tribes.
+Some FLIC attendees arrive early or leave late to take to the slopes of several nearby ski resorts, which include Blacktail and Whitefish Mountain.